webdevphi/Winter-2018-Workshops/1-React/README.md

 module.exports = config;
 ```
 This one is a bit more involved
-- first two lines are javascript import import statements
+- first two lines are javascript import statements
 - making the DIR variables just makes it easier below. `__dirname` is a global string variable of your current directory and we'll just say that the bundled file will be in the `build/` folder and our app will live under `src/`
-- next in the config we show the entry (main) javascript / jsx file
+- next, in the config, we show the entry (main) javascript / jsx file
-- we also have what are called loaders, which are intermediate steps that get thrown into the bundling process, so we are adding a `babel` step to transpile our `jsx` code in to plain javascript.
+- we also have what are called loaders, which are intermediate steps that get thrown into the bundling process, so we are adding a `babel` step to transpile our `jsx` code into plain javascript.

 Great!
-Now the inital setup is out of the way let's make our first hello world in react!
+Now the initial setup is out of the way, let's make our first hello world in react!

 **Hello World**